tyehle/tyehle.github.io/_posts/2017-01-23-lambda-compiler.md

 Base Definitions
 ----------------

-All the definitions of basic functions in the language are in [resources/base.lc](https://github.com/tyehle/lambda/blob/master/resources/base.lc)
+The bootstrapped definitions of basic functions in the language are in [resources/base.lc](https://github.com/tyehle/lambda/blob/master/resources/base.lc).

-All the desugarings implemented in [Matt Might's post](http://matt.might.net/articles/compiling-up-to-lambda-calculus) that are missing from the compiler are there.
+All the desugarings implemented in [Matt Might's post](http://matt.might.net/articles/compiling-up-to-lambda-calculus) that are missing from the compiler are here.

 There are also some new definitions that make actually writing programs a bit easier.